 Tuition and Financial Aid

-At Interlochen, we don't just teach the arts.
-We provide opportunities to broaden your worldview and develop friendships that transcend national boarders and cultural barriers.
+At Interlochen Arts Camp, we don't just teach the arts.
+We provide opportunities to broaden your worldview and develop friendships that transcend national borders and cultural barriers.
 For that reason, we believe that each and every talented student who is offered admission should be able to attend.

 |Session Length||Boarding Tuition|